apache/skywalking-website/README.md

 ### Blog

 Located at `content/blog`.
-If you don't want to create a new blog, you need to create a new subdirectory under this directory.
+If you want to create a new blog, you need to create a new subdirectory under this directory.
 Here is a sample blog below.

 ```yaml
 ---